 You might not think it happens too often, but dog bites and attacks by dogs are a fairly common occurrence.
 Man’s best friend can turn on you in the blink of an eye, and when they do, it’s somebody’s moral and legal responsibility to pay for your pain and suffering.

-Just because dogs are lovable creatures, it doesn't mean they can't become aggressive.
+Just because dogs are lovable creatures, it doesn’t mean they can’t become aggressive.
 Oddly enough, dog bites and attacks have gone up nationally while dog ownership has stayed about the same.
-There's a few possible reasons for this:
+There are a few possible reasons for this:

 - Irresponsible dog owners

 - Drastic changes in temperature (during summer months) creating irritability